 NAFTA a.s. (hereinafter "NAFTA" or the "Company") is a joint stock company based in the Slovak Republic.
 The registered office of the Company is in Bratislava at Votrubova 1.
-The Company was established on 1 March 2006 and registered in the Commercial Registry of the Slovak Republic on 16 March 2006.
+The Company was established on 1 March 2006, and registered in the Commercial Registry of the Slovak Republic on 16 March 2006.

 NAFTA, as described in Note 3d below (NAFTA Group), is involved in the underground storage of natural gas, hydrocarbon exploration and production, and geological works.
-Underground storage of natural gas is the primary source of revenue.
+The underground storage of natural gas is the primary source of revenue.
 The storage services are offered under transparent and non-discriminatory principles.
-NAFTA provides storage services mainly in the form of seasonal flexibility (injecting natural gas into underground storage structures during the summer, which is consumed during the winter) and supports security of supply.
+NAFTA provides storage services mainly in the form of seasonal flexibility (injecting natural gas into underground storage structures during the summer, which is consumed during the winter) and supports the security of supply.
 NAFTA stores gas for significant Slovak and international companies.

-As of 31 December 2013, the Company's shares were held by SPP (56.2 %, EUR 60 217 thousand), Czech Gas Holding Investment B.V.
-(40.4 %, EUR 43 375 thousand), other minority shareholders (1.9 %, EUR 2 050 thousand), and NAFTA (treasury shares 1.5 %, EUR 1 593 thousand).
+As at 31 December 2014, the Company's shares were held by SPP Infrastructure, a.s.
+(56.2%, EUR 60 217 thousand), Czech Gas Holding Investment B.V.
+(40.4%, EUR 43 375 thousand), other minority shareholders (1.9%, EUR 2 050 thousand), and NAFTA (treasury shares 1.5%, EUR 1 593 thousand).
 The share of voting rights of the aforementioned shareholders equalled their shares in the registered capital of NAFTA.
-On 30 December 2013, a 40.4% share held by E.ON Ruhrgas International AG was transferred to Czech Gas Holding Investment B.V., a member of the Energetický a průmyslový holding, a.s.
-Group ("EPH").
-As of 31 December 2013, Czech Gas Holding Investment B.V. was not registered in the list of shareholders.
+The shareholders of SPP Infrastructure, a.s. are Energetický a průmyslový holding, a.s. ("EPH") holding a 49% share and management control, and Slovenský plynárenský priemysel, a.s. ("SPP") holding a 51% share.
+Czech Gas Holding Investment B.V. is controlled by EPH, which is also an ultimate consolidating reporting entity of NAFTA a.s.